 This course offers each student the opportunity to explore a wide range of materials, skills and techniques, covering a variety of aspects within Art and Design.
-The course begins in Year 9 with a series of foundation projects that introduce students to skills and techniques that are necessary to successfully complete the course.
+In Year 9 we will begin with a series of foundation projects that introduce students to skills and techniques that are necessary to successfully complete the course.
 In year 10 they will complete a project set by their class teacher before moving on to plan and develop their own project based on the skills and strengths of their work.